ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 ## For Arctos

-You will receive an email on form submission.
+The Arctos Working Group will receive an email when a form is submitted.
 The submitter should be contacted as soon as possible to ensure a good communications channel is established.

 This process relies on mentorship.
 An institutional Mentor should be assigned as part of the administration process.
 Each collection in the institution will need a Mentor as well; this may all be the same person, or they may all be different, or any combination.
 Each collection needs at least one Mentor; any arrangement which satisfies this requirement is suitable.